 “It’s an insurance policy early to provide yourself with as many choices as possible down the track,” Sam explains.
 “It gives you the opportunity in the future to do some further research and say no if you think it is not the right school for your child.
 But, if you’re not registered in the first place and there is a waitlist you may miss out on the right school.”

 “It can be difficult thinking about something for your baby of today, that will suit your child or ‘young adult’ of tomorrow,” she says.
 “Once you apply to a school, you then have the opportunity to get to know that school as your child grows, and you’ll begin to tune into people you know – neighbours, friends, or other parent at football or swimming – and hear about their experiences.”

 It’s important to understand what differentiates one school from the next, including the differences between a local government school and an independent school.
 Read about the school’s curriculum, its philosophy and programs.
 Going on a tour is vital – visiting in person is really the best way to get a feel for a school and to find out if it’s the right fit for you and your family.

-“The one thing you’ll gain on a tour that you won’t get elsewhere is the insight from a current student or current parent,” Fiona says.
+“The one thing you’ll gain on a tour that you won’t get elsewhere is an insight from a current student or current parent, and you will be able to ask specific staff questions,” Sam says.
 “If you’re thinking about Year 7 or 9, you can afford to do a tour a little later when your child is in primary school.”